Bring Penetration Testing Data into Tenable Exposure Management

 Manage the lifecycle of findings using asset ownership and the "Close the Loop" process.

-- Maintain records: Treat your import file as a living document.
-Once a vulnerability is remediated, delete that specific row from your file.
+• Maintain records: Treat your import file as a living document.
+After you remediate a vulnerability, delete that specific row from your file.

-- Sync to resolve: Re-upload the updated file.
-The system automatically compares the new data against the previous version; missing findings are transitioned to Fixed.
+• Sync to resolve: Re-upload the updated file.
+The system automatically compares the new data against the previous version.
+Tenable Exposure Management moves missing findings to Fixed.

 Summary Checklist